 Body temperature and medication

 The summer brings with it a lot of excitement.
 It is important to first understand how best to look after our health through correct medication usage and storage.
-Be sensible in the sun and ensure that seniors are taking the appropriate precautions.
+Be sensible in the sun and make sure that seniors (and small children) are taking the appropriate precautions.